interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 VaultRegistry
 -------------

-The data access and state changes to the vault registry are documented in :numref:`fig-vault-registry` below.
+The data access and state changes to the vault registry are documented in :numref:`fig-vault-registry-replace` below.

 .. _fig-vault-registry-replace:
 .. figure:: ../figures/VaultRegistry-Replace.png